HandsomeBrotherShuaiLi/database_system_project/README.md

 **database system project**
 In this project,I'd like to implement a website based on Django.
 And this is the beginning of the the hostage to fortune.:smile:

+**second version**
+In this version,the design has been implemented on **kownledge graph** The project is a web based on flask,and the search engine was rewritten in python, what'more,mongoDB provides distributed storage.